franalgaba/nile-plugin-example/README.md

 `poetry install`

-After having the environment setted we can start developing.
+After having the environment setted up we can start developing.
 We will use `click` for extending Nile commands.
 All new commands must be implemented as `click.commands`.
 Find below an implementation design template:

 ```python
 # First, import click dependency